 - Garlic: Two cloves of garlic provide a subtle, yet distinctive punchy taste!
 Please use fresh garlic and mince it yourself for the best flavor!

 - Capers: Capers add a touch of classic briny flavor and really makes the sauce sing!

 - Hot Sauce: For authentic flavor, make sure you use Tabasco or Louisiana hot sauce!
 If you prefer a mild heat, start with just ½ teaspoon of hot sauce.
 However, if you are looking for spicy remoulade you can definitely add more to taste!

 - Worcestershire: A little Worcestershire sauce goes a long way!
 Just one teaspoon adds a complex umami flavor!

 - Seasonings: A combination of Cajun seasoning, paprika, kosher salt, and ground black pepper provide tons of robust flavor!
 For the best results, I recommend using homemade Cajun-Creole spice!

 - Green Onions: Finely mince a few scallions (green onions) to add a touch of delicate, soft onion flavor!

 - Hard-boiled Eggs: Some versions of classic New Orleans’s remoulade includes the addition of finely chopped hard boiled eggs!

 - Horseradish: If you prefer a strong and spicy remoulade sauce, try adding a bit of prepared horseradish to taste!

-- Pickles: You can swap the capers for mini pickles (cornichons) if you prefer!
+- Pickles: You can swap the capers for mini pickles (cornichons) in this sauce remoulade recipe if you prefer!

 - Ketchup: A lot of new-age remoulade recipes add ketchup to the sauce!
 Ketchup will add a tangy, slightly sweet flavor.